akshatmshah/Blackjack/README.txt

   game (related to your design, or otherwise)?

   I had a really hard time editing my high scores file.
-I struggled with this because I had to take all the lines and rewrite them to a new file in order to be atomic.
+I struggled with this because I had to take all the lines and rewrite them to a new file.
 I also really struggled with making sure that some classes only had methods and features unique to that class.
 I had to rewrite a lot of methods within my blackjack class because it would do things that my hand class should only be able to do.